bhauman/figwheel-main-template/README.md

 The attribute options are:

-     +deps        which generates a deps.edn (a default when used with clj-new) +lein        which generates a project.clj (a default when used with lein) +bare-index  which generates an index without any annoyingly helpful content
+     +npm-bundle  which sets up a build that utilizes npm modules +deps        which generates a deps.edn (a default when used with clj-new) +lein        which generates a project.clj (a default when used with lein) +bare-index  which generates an index without any annoyingly helpful content